mparno/fenics-web/source/developer.rst

     Currently, as we're migrating demos from the DOLFIN source tree into this documentation, there are many demos that need documentation.
 Please see :ref:`demos_missing_demos` and consider
-    lending a hand to in the blanks.
+    lending a hand to fill in the blanks.

 Before committing your work
 ===========================

-There are a few simple tests that should be run before committing your work on the documentaion:
+There are a few simple tests that should be run before committing your work on the documentation:

 * Run the script ``test/verify_demo_code_snippets.py`` to test that all code snippets in the demos are exact copies of the code available in the source